spierala/mini-rx-store/docs/docs/intro.md

     -   Memoized Selectors
     -   Effects
     -   `mapResponse` operator: handle the side effect response in Effects
-    -   [Support for ts-action](ts-action): Create and consume actions with as little boilerplate as possible
+    -   [Support for ts-action](ts-action): Create actions and reducers more efficiently
 -   [Feature Store](fs-quick-start): Manage feature state directly with a minimum of boilerplate:
     - `setState()` update the feature state
     - `setInitialState()` initialize state lazily
     - `select()` select state from the feature state object as RxJS Observable
     - `effect()` run side effects like API calls and update feature state
-    - `undo()` easily undo setState actions (requires UndoExtension)
+    - `undo()` easily undo setState actions (requires the UndoExtension)
-    - `destroy()` remove the feature state
+    - `destroy()` remove the feature state from the global state object
     - `tapResponse` operator: handle the side effect response in Feature Store `effect`
 -   [Component Store](component-store): Manage state locally:
+    - Component Store is perfect for local component state
     - Component Store has the same simple API as Feature Store (`setState`, `select`, ...)
     - Component Store state is independent of the global state object
     - Component Store is destroyable
-    - Component Store is perfect for local component state
 -   [Extensions](ext-quick-start):
     - Redux DevTools Extension: Inspect global state with the Redux DevTools
     - Immutable Extension: Enforce state immutability
     - Undo Extension: Undo dispatched actions
     - Logger Extension: console.log the current action and updated state
--   Framework-agnostic: MiniRx works with any front-end project built with JavaScript or TypeScript (Angular, Svelte, React, Vue, or anything else)
+-   Framework-agnostic: MiniRx works with any frontend project built with JavaScript or TypeScript (Angular, Svelte, React, Vue, or anything else)
 -   TypeScript support: The MiniRx API comes with TypeScript type definitions
 -   [Angular Integration](angular): Use MiniRx Store the Angular way:
     - Configure the Store with `StoreModule.forRoot()`
     - Add feature state with `StoreModule.forFeature()`
     - Inject `Store` and `Actions`

 ## Key Concepts
-- The store is a single object which holds the global application state.
-It is the **"single source of truth"**
 - State and actions are exposed as **RxJS Observables**
+- **Single source of truth**: The Store holds a single object which represents the **global** application state
-- State has a **flat hierarchy** and is divided into "feature states" (also called "slices" in Redux world)
+- The global state has a **flat hierarchy** and is divided into "feature states" (also called "slices" in Redux world)
-- For each "feature state" we can decide to use the **Redux API** with actions and reducers or the simplified **Feature Store API**
+- For each "feature state" we can decide to use the `Store` (Redux) API with actions and reducers or the simplified `FeatureStore` API
+- `Store` and `FeatureStore` are different APIs for one and the same Redux store
+- Use `ComponentStore` to manage state which is independent of the global state object
-- State is **read-only** (immutable) and can only be changed by dispatching actions (Redux API) or by using `setState` (Feature Store API)
+- State is **read-only** (immutable) and can only be changed by dispatching actions (Redux API) or by using `setState` (Feature Store/ Component Store)

 ## Basic Tutorial
 Let's dive into some code to see MiniRx in action.
 You can play with the tutorial code on [StackBlitz](https://stackblitz.com/edit/mini-rx-store-basic-tutorial?file=index.ts).

 ### Store (Redux)
 MiniRx supports the classic Redux API with registering reducers and dispatching actions.